RyanT5/yl-training/content/post/module-E.md

 The aim of this module is to give ESYLs a good understanding of the importance of games in the section meeting.
 It will give you an idea of the different types of games that can be played and when to use them to greatest effect.

-By the end of this module, you will:
+By the end of this module, you will have an understanding of:

-- understand the importance of games in the section meeting
+- the importance of games in the section meeting
-- understand the need for different types of games and when to play them
+- the need for different types of games and when to play them
-- be able to explain and run different types of games
+- how explain and run different types of games
-- be able to select games that suit the section’s programme
+- how to select games that suit the section’s programme

 ## Games in Scouting